ADHD vs Autism vs PDA: A Teacher's GuideADHD vs Autism vs PDA: A Teacher's Guide to Overlapping Conditions - educational concept illustration

 This half-term: Share the matrix with your teaching staff during a SEND twilight session.
 Walk through the six domains and discuss how to distinguish overlapping presentations using the "how to tell the difference" guidance.

 This term: Audit your current SEND register.
-For pupils with a single identified need, check whether their classroom presentation suggests co-occurring conditions that may have been overlooked.
+For learners with a single identified need, check whether their classroom presentation suggests co-occurring conditions that may have been overlooked.
 The SEND Code of Practice encourages schools to review and update assessments as new information emerges.

 The conditions discussed in this article are not discrete categories.
 They are overlapping spectra, and the children who sit in your classrooms deserve professionals who understand the full complexity of what they observe.
 The Symptom Overlap Matrix provides the structured framework to move from "I think it might be ADHD" to "here is the systematic evidence for what I observe, and here is what distinguishes it from the alternatives."